Mitgliederverwaltung am Laptop

 In any case, a data protection provision must be adapted to your needs and requirements in the club.
 Just as statutes differ in every club, data protection regulations must also be individually coordinated with the club.
 We have therefore deliberately given you the opportunity to change our pattern at your discretion in order to tailor it specifically to your club.

-Together with nine experts from practice, we have written a 98-page ePaper on current topics relating to clubs.
+Together with nine experts from practice, we have written a 98-page ePaper on current topics relating to associations.
 The ePaper contains 5 chapters and 15 topics on important areas relating to the organization, members, funding, sponsors, taxes and more.
 A lawyer also addresses the issue of data protection.
-You can download the handbook for free from the website.
+You can read the manual as a free download from the club handbook website.

 Vereinshandbuch